-We have an employee stock purchase plan, or ESPP, which authorizes the sale of up to 419,253 shares of our common stock to employees.
+We have an employee stock purchase plan, or ESPP, which authorizes the sale of up to 419.253 shares of our common stock to employees.
 All options and rights to participate in our ESPP are nontransferable and subject to forfeiture in accordance with our ESPP guidelines.
 Our current ESPP will be implemented in a series of successive offering periods, each with a maximum duration of 12 months.
 If the fair market value per share of our common stock on any purchase date is less than the fair market value per share on the start date of a 12-month offering period, then that offering period will automatically terminate, and a new 12-month offering period will begin on the next business day.
 Each offering period will begin on April 1 or October 1, as applicable, immediately following the end of the previous offering period.
 Payroll deductions will be on an after-tax basis, in an amount of not less than 1% and not more than 20% (or such greater percentage as the committee appointed to administer our ESPP may establish from time to time before the first day of an offering period) of a participant's compensation on each payroll date.
 The option exercise price per share will equal 85% of the lower of the fair market value on the first day of the offering period or the fair market value on the exercise date.
 The maximum number of shares that a participant may purchase during any purchase period is the greater of 2,500 shares, or a total of \$25,000 in shares, based on the fair market value on the first day of the offering period.
 Our ESPP will remain in effect until the earliest of (a) the exercise date that participants become entitled to purchase a number of shares greater than the number of reserved shares available for purchase under our ESPP, (b) such date as is determined by our Board of Directors in its discretion, or (c) the tenth anniversary of the effective date.
-In the event of certain corporate transactions, each option outstanding under our ESPP will be assumed or an equivalent option will be substituted by the s
+In the event of certain corporate transactions, each option outstanding under our ESPP will be assumed or an equivalent option will be substituted by the successor corporation or a parent or subsidiary of such successor corporation.
+During fiscal years ended April 30, 2023 and 2022, 89,860 shares and 76,098 shares, respectively, were purchased by our employees under our ESPP.

-We measure the cost of employee services received in exchange for an award of an equity instrument based on the grant-date fair value of the award.
+We measure the cost of employee services received in exchange for an award of an equity instrument based on the grantdate fair value of the award.
 We amortize the fair value of the award over the vesting period of the option.
 Under the ESPP, fair value is determined at the beginning of the purchase period and amortized over the term of each exercise period.